DuckSong510/Auto-Rick/README.md

 # What is Auto-Rick?
 Auto-Rick is an Extension to automatically play Never gonna give you up by Rick Astley when you open youtube.
+You could also just take this script and modify to work for other websites and link to different places idc it's just a concept.
+It works though.

 # How to use